PAUSE Program: New Call for Applications

 |

-| The purpose of this funding is to co-finance a project to host a foreign scientist fromfrom all geographic origins and all disciplinesmeeting all of the following eligibility criteria:
+| The purpose of this funding is to co-finance a project to host a foreign scientist fromfrom all geographic regions and all disciplinesmeeting all of the following eligibility criteria:

 |